massanoori/THRotator/docs/en/_sources/pages/usage.rst.txt

 By clicking ``Count SetViewport()`` button, you can measure the number of times of setting viewport.
 If number of times of setting viewport is more than the threshold, HUD elements are arranged for vertically-long screen.

-If THRotator fails to read ``throt.ini``, the threshold is set to 999 by default to prevent unintentional switching.
+If THRotator fails to read configuration file, the threshold is set to 999 by default to prevent unintentional switching.

 If you would like to use THRotator on a newer Touhou Project game or a game other than Touhou Project on which this detection methodology doesn't work,